Summary

-Discrete event simulation is one of those quietly powerful techniques that shapes billions of dollars of infrastructure, millions of patient-hours, and the back-end of nearly every large logistics operation in the world — yet most software engineers have never written a line of DES code.
-That ends today.
-In this guide we will build real, working simulations in Python using the SimPy library, cover the statistical machinery that turns simulation noise into confident decisions, and connect DES to the adjacent worlds of optimization and agent-based modeling so you know when to reach for which tool.
+Discrete event simulation is a quietly powerful technique that shapes billions of dollars of infrastructure, millions of patient-hours, and the back end of nearly every large logistics operation in the world.
+Most software engineers have nevertheless written no DES code.
+This guide aims to close that gap.
+It presents real, working simulations in Python using the SimPy library, covers the statistical machinery required to convert simulation noise into confident decisions, and connects DES to the adjacent worlds of optimisation and agent-based modelling so that the appropriate tool can be selected for each problem.

 The Big Idea Behind Discrete Event Simulation